-A portable battery seems like a good idea.
+A power bank (aka portable charger) seems like a good idea.
 But is it safe?

-Some battery packs are carefully designed and rigorously tested to offer complete peace of mind, that is backed up by robust warranties and guarantees.
-Some warranties protect the battery itself, while others also safeguard the electronic devices you attach to it, like your phone or tablet.
+Some power banks are carefully designed and rigorously tested to offer complete peace of mind, that is backed up by robust warranties and guarantees.
+Some warranties protect the power bank itself, while others also safeguard the electronic devices you attach to it, like your phone, tablet or smartwatch.

 Some batteries might not offer such peace of mind.
-Opting for cheap or counterfeit products can turn out to be expensive, even dangerous.
+Opting for low cost or counterfeit products can turn out to be expensive, even dangerous.
 It’s easy to avoid this by following these simple steps.

 REGISTER YOUR DEVICE

-Some battery packs require you to register your purchase, by providing the serial number either online or via a helpline.
-This is a good way to activate your returns policy and to ensure your product is not a counterfeit.
+Some power banks (aka portable chargers) require you to register your purchase, by providing the serial number either online or via a helpline.
+This is a good way to activate your returns policy and ensure your product is not a counterfeit.

 CHECK THE WARRANTY

-Manufacturer, country of origin and the type of battery may mean differences in the type or duration of the warranty.
-If you are unsure, check the small print on the package or the instructions provided.
-Below are a few common types of warranties and what they will cover.
+Manufacturer, country of origin and the type of power bank may mean differences in the types of warranties and what they will cover

-Covers the battery pack for a specific period from the date of purchase, and usually requires you to keep your receipt to prove purchase date.
+Covers the power bank (aka portable charger) for a specific period from the date of purchase, and usually requires you to keep your receipt to prove purchase date.

 LIMITED LIFETIME WARRANTY

-Covers the battery pack for the reasonable life expectancy of the product, which may vary according to manufacturer.
+Covers the power bank (aka portable charger) for the reasonable life expectancy of the product, which may vary according to manufacturer.

 CONNECTED EQUIPMENT WARRANTY

-A more robust warranty which not only covers the battery pack itself, but will also offer to repair or replace devices that are damaged while “properly connected” to the battery pack, in line with manufacturer guidelines.
-Such warranties usually have a clause stating “up to $1000” or similar.
-The amount should be enough to cover the types of device recommended for use with the battery pack, such as a smartphone or tablet.
+A more robust warranty which not only covers the power bank (aka portable charger) itself, but will also offer to repair or replace devices that are damaged while “properly connected” to the power bank, in line with manufacturer guidelines.
+Such warranties usually have a clause stating up, “up to $1,000” or similar.
+The amount should be enough to cover the types of device recommended for use with the power bank, such as a smartphone or tablet.

 THE IMPORTANCE OF QUALITY